 We hope you love the products we recommend!
 Just so you know, Men with Kids may collect a share of sales or other compensation from the links on this page.

 It’s raining yet again and the kids are starting to get restless having to stay indoors all day long.
 This is a common situation that every parent goes through.
-As soothing as a rainy or snowy day can be, they can also be challenging for you as a parent to continually have to think of new activities to keep your little ones entertained.
+As soothing as a rainy or snowy day can be, it can also be challenging for you as a parent to continually have to think of new activities to keep your little ones entertained.
 Here, we have shared ten fun rainy day activities to cure that cabin fever.

 1. If you Can’t Beat Them, Join Them!

 Sometimes instead of thinking of ways to beat the rain or snow, why not make it a fun family game?
 Dress your little ones in their favorite waterproof clothes and head out for some great outdoor mischief!
 If you are experiencing constant pouring rain, then let your children jump around in the puddles and make some splatters!
-If it’s snowing, then there’s no better time to make some snow angels or a family snowman to stand guard on your front yard.
+If it’s snowing, then there’s no better time to make some snow angels or a family snowman to stand guard in your front yard.

-2. Build Forts
+2. Build Rainy Day Forts

 Turn your living room or their bedroom into a fort.
 Every child loves to play and hide in forts so gather those pillows, some sheets, and make a beautiful yet fun fort!
 Picture the spatter of raindrops falling onto your roof, some hot chocolate, a good book, and your children cuddled up inside their fort.